lucidrains/compressive-transformer-pytorch/README.md

 ## Compressive Transformer in Pytorch

 Pytorch implementation of <a href="https://openreview.net/forum?id=SylKikSYDH">Compressive Transformers</a>, a variant of Transformer-XL with compressed memory for long-range language modelling.
 I will also combine this with an idea from <a href="https://arxiv.org/abs/1910.06764">another paper</a> that adds gating at the residual intersection.
 The memory and the gating may be synergistic, and lead to further improvements in both language modeling as well as reinforcement learning.
-Finally, this repository also allows for enabling a feature that allows all layers to share one set of memory, from <a href="https://arxiv.org/abs/2002.09402">Feedback Transformers</a> paper.

 ## Install